Skip to Content

 The scenery on the train journey between Anchorage and Seward.

 The train arrives in Seward around 11.20 am.
-Most people head straight to the harbor for the Kenai Fjords cruise and take the same train back at 6 pm.
+Most people book the train round-trip, head straight to the harbor for the Kenai Fjords cruise, and then take the same train back at 6 pm.
 Indeed, boat trips align with the train schedule, so you could easily do a boat trip today (and even head back to Anchorage by train if you are short on time).
-But we recommend staying in Seward for at least two days.
-So you can also do the boat cruise the next day, as described in this itinerary.
+In that case, you may want to read our guide on how to plan a Seward day trip from Anchorage.

 Instead, on the first day, you could opt for one of the amazing outdoor activities that Seward is known for.
 The most popular options are summer dog sledding, (glacier) hikingrafting, and kayaking.
 Many of these tours take just 2-3 hours and have several departures per day.
 I did this 3-hour rafting adventure on the Resurrection River, and it was great fun.